BDC Hamburger Icon

 First, decide how connected you want to be.
 Do you want to completely disconnect from all work for the week or two you will be gone?
 Some small business owners might have more of a choice in this decision based on the number of managers and support staff they employ.

-If it is not possible to completely unplug, decide how much contact you want while you are away.
+If it is not possible to completely unplug, decide how much contact you want while you’re away.
 Is a daily check-in on Slack enough?
 Will you respond only to emails or texts designated as emergencies?
 Or is it more feasible to be available for an hour every other day, similar to a professor keeping office hours?
-Regardless of your choice, clearly communicate your work expectations and boundaries before you leave so everyone on your team understands the terms of your time away.
+Regardless of your choice, clearly communicate your work expectations and boundaries before you leave, so everyone on your team understands the terms of your time away.

 Beyond your accessibility to your staff, what rules do you need to set for yourself?
 Will you allow yourself one hour a day to check messages and handle any urgent matters?
 Or would you rather check in at the beginning and end of each day to reassure yourself that everything is holding steady in your absence?
-Make these decisions ahead of time so you have the best possible chance to truly relax and rejuvenate.
-[Implement these proven tips for young entrepreneurs to get started in business.]
+Make these decisions ahead of time, and give yourself the best possible chance to truly relax and rejuvenate.

 3. Delegate your work.